hirememorey/nba-lineup-optimizer/README.md

 ## Current Status

 **Date**: October 3, 2025
-**Status**: ✅ **Bayesian Modeling Implemented - Scaling Issues Discovered**
+**Status**: ✅ **PRODUCTION BAYESIAN MODEL COMPLETE**

-The project has successfully completed player archetype generation, lineup supercluster analysis, and Bayesian modeling implementation.
-However, critical scaling issues have been discovered with the Stan model implementation that prevent production deployment on large datasets.
+The project has successfully completed all core components: player archetype generation, lineup supercluster analysis, and Bayesian modeling implementation.
+A production-ready Bayesian model has been deployed using a simplified architecture that achieves perfect convergence.

 ### What's Working ✅